MurtadhaInit/dotfiles/Notes.md

   - <https://rclone.org/>

 - Find a way of securely backing up everything SSH, and explore changing SSH port for homelab server.

+- Remove VMWare Fusion because it can't be removed